SAP/openui5-docs/docs/Creating_Control_and_Class_Modules_c78c07c.md

 However, OpenUI5 only supports the "module return value".

+If you want to export the "module value" of an AMD module under a global name, you have two options:

 -   You rely on the OpenUI5 methods that already do the exposure as a side effect, such as:
     -   Classes created by the `extend` method